emenendez/gpxutils/README.md

 - Use GPSBabel to download tracks and waypoints from a variety of GPSes
 - Change default file naming
+- Fix interactive-mode errors from tracks and waypoints without times

 #### 2.0.4